 - Standard microbiological techniques such as culturing, manipulating, and killing bacteria are expected.
 A typical experiment involves growing bacteria that are exposed to various stress conditions and then quantified or analyzed for expression of various genes.

-- In molecular biology, PCR, qPCR, transposon-Seq, and mutant cloning and complementation are important techniques in our research.
-Experience in with standard molecular biology methods is a prerequisite.
+- Molecular techniques like PCR, qPCR, transposon-Seq, and mutant cloning and complementation are important techniques in our research.
+Experience in with standard molecular biology methods is an advantage.

 - You will work with BSL 2 organisms.
-Experience with the relevant biosafety measures is a requirement.
+Experience with the relevant biosafety measures is an advantage.

 - As a university teaching and research laboratory, we are involved in the education of students of veterinary medicine.
 Courses and laboratory rotations for students are held regularly.
 Taking pleasure in the contact with undergrad and PhD students, as well as the communication skills to share your broad expertise is a condition for a satisfying long-term collaboration in the team.